DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 # 05 Distribution platforms

-## e-book stores: Amazon, Apple, Google, Kobo, Sony...
+## Ebook stores: Amazon, Apple, Google, Kobo, Sony...
 Many channels exist for distributing ebooks.
 Curiously, most traditional retailers (large bookshops, like Libris or AKO in the Netherlands) play a marginal role in the selling of electronic publications, with the exception of a company like Barnes & Noble with their range of Nook devices and associated storefront.
 Large players in the field include Amazon, Apple, Google, Barnes & Noble and Kobo.

 The aforementioned storefronts typically charge a percentage for each publication sold, this percentage generally is no less than 30% of the retail price. [^apple-press-percentage] [^guardian-amazon-hachette] Apart from Google, most of the larger retailers offer tight integration with their own branded ereader hardware (Kindle, iPad, Nook, etc.) For example, publications bought on a Kindle via the Amazon Store are immediately downloaded to the device for further use, without hooking the device up to a computer and transferring the purchases manually.